 Audit an Online Course

-Many of St. Kate’s courses will be offered online this fall due to the pandemic.
+Many of St. Kate’s courses will be offered online due to the pandemic.
 Alumni near and far, this is your chance to audit an online course.

 Recruit a Katie!

 Inspire people in your life to experience a St. Kate's education!
 St. Catherine graduates can present prospective students with a referral scholarship, or DupliKate and TripliKate Scholarships.